Domantas Sabonis NBA Playoffs Player Props: Kings vs. Warriors

 Domantas Sabonis Insights vs. the Warriors

-- Sabonis' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- The Warriors give up 117.1 points per contest, 21st-ranked in the league.
+- The Warriors concede 117.1 points per contest, 21st-ranked in the league.

+- The Warriors allow 43.3 rebounds per game, ranking 15th in the NBA.

-- The Warriors are the 15th-ranked squad in the NBA, giving up 43.3 rebounds per game.
+- The Warriors are the 15th-ranked squad in the league, allowing 25.7 assists per game.

-- Giving up 25.7 assists per game, the Warriors are the 15th-ranked squad in the NBA.
+- Allowing 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the NBA.

-- The Warriors are the 23rd-ranked team in the NBA at allowing threes, conceding 12.9 made 3-pointers per game.

 Domantas Sabonis vs. the Warriors